 Tools Needed to Build a Go Kart

 An angle grinder is by far the best tool to have as it can do so many things.
 I used this almost exclusively for all of my tubing cuts with a metal cut off wheel (pictured on grinder), and all of my plate cuts were done with the cut off wheel as well.
-You can get an angle grinder on ebay with this link.
+You can get an angle grinder on amazon here.
 The wire wheel is used to remove surface rust and burrs.
 The grinding disc is used to grind down some welds, and bevel edges.
 The sanding wheel is used to polish up and round the steel.

 Measuring Tools were used to level and position the frame, and mark angles to be cut.
 The level was used to make sure the frame was level, the square was used to keep the frame square, tape measure for checking distances, protractor for angles other than 90 degrees, and the razor blade was used to mark the steel for visibility when cutting.